-What is the one thing in your play space Gavin can't live without?
+What is the one thing Asher cannot live without?

-What’s the one thing you would drive back to get if you forgot it when out with your kid(s)?
+What’s the one thing you would drive back to get if you forgot it when you went out with your child?

 What is the last thing you purchased for yourself that made you really happy?

-What advice would you give to a (new) special needs mom ?
+What advice would you give to a new special needs mom (or dad)?